-'A Perfect Storm:' Extremists Look For Ways To Exploit Coronavirus Pandemic
+'A Perfect Storm': Extremists Look For Ways To Exploit Coronavirus Pandemic

 Hate crimes

-An FBI assessment predicted "hate crime incidents against Asian Americans likely will surge across the United States, due to the spread of coronavirus disease," according to an intelligence report obtained by ABC News.
+A March FBI assessment predicted "hate crime incidents against Asian Americans likely will surge across the United States, due to the spread of coronavirus disease," according to an intelligence report obtained by ABC News.

 The report, prepared by the FBI's Houston office and issued to law enforcement agencies nationwide, warned that "a portion of the U.S. public will associate COVID-19 with China and Asian American populations."
 That idea has been reinforced by political leaders including President Trump, who has referred to the "Chinese virus" and variations that reference China or Wuhan rather than the clinical terms used by health officials.

-Asian Americans say they're already experiencing hostility, with a dramatic increase in reports of racist incidents.
+Asian Americans say they have experienced hostility, with a dramatic increase in reports of racist incidents.
 A handful of them were violent attacks that are under investigation as hate crimes.
 For example, federal authorities say hatred motivated a 19-year-old Texas man who was arrested in a stabbing attack that targeted an Asian-American family at a Sam's Club.
-The suspect told authorities he thought the family was spreading the coronavirus.
+The suspect told authorities that he thought the family was spreading the coronavirus.

 Some Asian Americans have expressed fears that violence could increase once stay-at-home orders are lifted.
 A coalition of advocacy groups has appealed to Congress to denounce racism and xenophobia linked to the pandemic.